 The government started keeping low income statistics in 1959.
 More individuals fell below the poverty line last year than ever in the time since.
 A Census Bureau report released Sept.
 16 revealed that 43 million in the United States could be officially determined as living in poverty.
 That's 14.3 percent of the population, a jump from 13.2 percent in 2008.
 The poverty report is the latest in a long line of recent bad economic news Republicans are crowing about as the November election approaches.
 They will hope the electorate ignores a longer view of the low income rate.
 Statistics over the previous 10 years show that Republican policies played a role in the current increasing level.
 Liberals say the poverty rate underestimates the true level of economic misery.
 The other side has an opposite point of view.
 They say the low income line is an insufficient way to determine who's financially poor and who isn't.
-In response, government officials plan to use more detailed analysis for figuring out the true percentage of U.S. impoverished beginning in 2011.Post source
+In response, government officials plan to use more detailed analysis for figuring out the true percentage of U.S. impoverished beginning in 2011.Post source: Poverty rate jumped to 14.3 percent of

 Low income rate undesirable, however might have been worse